 Bridge Programs and Massive Open Online Course (MOOC) Options for Applicants Who Do Not Meet Admission Criteria

 Data science master’s programs require enrolling students to have a diverse set of skills and experiences.
-Because bachelor’s prepared candidates may not possess experience in each of the required skills, most universities offer bridge programs to allow students entering the program to gain proficiency as needed in the fundamental disciplines of data science.
+Because you may not possess experience in each of the required skills coming in with just a bachelor’s degree, most universities offer bridge programs to allow students entering the program to gain proficiency as needed in the fundamental disciplines of data science.

 Most universities offer two types of bridge programs: